Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 From here in turn you can expect glorious views south across the rooftops to the Plaza de Armas and the rest of Cusco as it snakes down the valley.

-Like San Blas, San Cristóbal constitutes one of the oldest of Cusco’s neighbourhoods, but the roads here are slightly wider.
+Like San Blas, San Cristóbal constitutes one of the oldest of Cusco’s neighborhoods, but the roads here are slightly wider.
 This means it’s easier to get to your lodgings here by taxi, while you’re also within striking distance (and a fairly short walk) of both the Plaza de Armas and Sacsayhuaman.

 Where to stay in Cusco: Santa Ana

 When I first arrived in Cusco, I stayed in a hostel in Santa Ana and was impressed by its central location.
-It’s highly accessible to the restaurants and bars in the centre, but is still quiet enough for sleeping at night.
+It’s highly accessible to the restaurants and bars in the center but is still quiet enough for sleeping at night.

 Where to stay in Cusco: San Pedro

-Like the Plaza de Armas and downtown area, San Pedro is mostly flat and lodgings are also cheaper in this part of Cusco, making this a great option if you want to close to the action but don’t want to blow your budget.
+Like the Plaza de Armas and the downtown area, San Pedro is mostly flat and lodgings are also cheaper in this part of Cusco, making this a great option if you want to be close to the action but don’t want to blow your budget.